chewitt/osint-tool/README.md

-# osint-tool
+# osintd

-osint-tool is a low-tech tool written in bash for managing the download of OSINT threat intelligence feeds for SOC tools.
+osintd is a low-tech tool written in bash for managing the download of OSINT threat intelligence feeds for SOC tools.
 The main features are:

 - Downloading feeds with IP indicators
-- Combining feeds, deduplicating and sorting indicators
+- Combining feeds and appending feed source
 - Applying static allow/block overrides
 - Manipulating feeds for use with Fidelis solutions
-- Publising (via nginx/apache)
+- Publishing (via nginx/apache)

 Feed automation is handled via cron on the host system.